 What Is a Subjective Complement?

 A subjective complement—often called a subject complement—is a word or phrase that follows a linking verb and provides additional information about the subject of the sentence.
-That said, it completes the meaning of the verb by describing or renaming the subject, functioning similarly to an adjective or a noun in its role.
+On top of that, it completes the meaning of the verb by describing or renaming the subject, functioning similarly to an adjective or a noun in its role.
 Understanding subjective complements is essential for mastering sentence structure, avoiding grammatical errors, and writing clear, expressive prose.

 The Anatomy of a Subjective Complement